Artificial Intelligence

 Hidden Costs Behind the “Free” Label

 Public endpoints feel inexpensive until your monthly invoice arrives—or until a rate-limit throttles a customer’s search at peak time.
-Worse, the data funneled through those APIs rarely aligns with regional privacy laws.
+Worse, the data funneled through those APIs rarely aligns with regional privacy laws or data residency requirements.
 One mis-tagged request or unredacted log file can trigger a compliance nightmare that’s far costlier than any subscription fee.
 In hindsight, the convenience of open APIs often masks operational risk that stealthily compounds over time.

 Privacy and Compliance: The Boardroom’s New Headache